 Our friend was brought to a local therapist or ‘manghihilot’ where she was given assistance.
 After making sure that no immediate problem has occurred, we went back on the road to Pagudpud where we were staying for the night.

 Along the way, we were given glimpses of the gigantic windmills at the distance.
-A promising view for the adventure ahead!
+A promising view for the adventure ahead for our Ilocos tour!

 We checked in at the Damayan Transient House at around 7 PM.
 Our accommodation included a room big enough for the 5 of us.
 There was also a private bathroom and an open-air kitchen for cooking and washing the dishes.